Imports Modification

 # [...]

-Which can results of the following output:
+Which can result in the following output:

 api-ms-win-crt-stdio-l1-1-0.dll!puts: 0x000046c9e2